haixiang1977/algorithem-selfstudy/data_structure/graph/README.txt

     Parent
         In a rooted tree, vertex w is the parent of vertex v if w immediately precedes v on the path from the root to v.
 Vertex w is the parent of v if and only if v is a child of w.

+Graphic traverse
+    there are 2 algorithms for graphic traverse (or search). breadth-first search (queue based)
+    depth-first search (stack based)

 property: (https://www.geeksforgeeks.org/basic-properties-of-a-graph/)
 .
 Distance between two Vertices